ogungor/innovance-project/README.md

-# Getting Started with Create React App
+# Getting Started with Innovance Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+User need to Login for check homepage, after that json server api request called in homepage.
+Also there is a form at /formpage link.
+User needs to fill all the blanks to not get any validation error.

+## Used Technologies

+React.JS
+React Bootstrap 5
+Json Server

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need to run,

 ### `npm install`
 ### `npm run server`